Parasite Control and Prevention

 We recommend a minimum of yearly deworming, sometimes more frequently depending on risk factors (such as travel, kenneling, daycare, young children in household, etc.).
 This can be evaluated by your furry family member’s veterinarian during their yearly checkup.

 Can dogs and cats get rid of parasites on their own?

 Absolutely not.
 Some pet parents wrongfully believe that pests like lice and worms are not that big of a health issue in their furry companions because they often cause only minor effects in humans.
 Parasites simply do not disappear on their own.
 If you are concerned that your pet has external parasites, please call us to set up a consultation with one of our veterinarians.

 Do indoor pets need parasite protection?

-Yes.
-Even if you live in a high-rise building and your pet spends their entire life without stepping a paw beyond your front door, they still need to be protected.
-Parasites can make their way to your pet through you, other people, other animals, other pests in your building (e.g. cockroaches) and objects that enter your home.
+Yes!
+Parasites can make their way to your pet through you, other people, other animals, other pests in your building (e.g. mice) and objects that enter your home.